SJ23 Tech Tip F02, (Updated 2021-05-24) Bob Schimmel

 Boom Internal Outhaul - Flatten Mainsail & install to shorten boom.

 Panache's boom was way too long for the foot of my new full-batten mainsail, extending about 1.5' beyond the clew.
 My suspicion is that, due to it's early hull vintage, the boom was long to match the factory mainsail of the time.
 The long boom is clearly visible on a 1977 brochure showing an SJ23 on a spinnaker run.
 This boom would sweep clear across the cockpit, whacking your head.
-I vaguely remember reading somewhere that one of the Clarks realized this and shortened the design.
+I vaguely remember reading somewhere that one of the Clarks realized this and shortened the boom.
 Something about, "There should be a place to stand where the boom can't whack you!"

 At left is the exit block of the outhaul line at the bottom of the (mid) boom.
 At right is the shortened boom showing the entry block of the outhaul line.

-Construction - My initial design was a simple 2:1 mechanical advantage block leads aft to the cockpit.
-But not having room on the deck to terminate the line I chose a 4:1 block and tackle tied off at the end of the boom as shown below.
-While ball bearing blocks have the least internal resistance and are therefore the prime choice, my internal blocks are equipped with smooth turning bronze bushings.
-The exit blocks are equipped with ball bearings.
-Since I didn't want to perform extensive machining to install the exit block at the top of the boom, I installed it on the side and looped the line through the clew back to the end of the boom.
-This balanced the pull on the clew but added some internal resistance.
-All line is 5/16" prestretched polyester.
-All blocks and the end casting are mounted with aluminum pop rivets with marine adhesive between metal surfaces.
-Look at the diagram below to see how the control lines are installed.
+• All line is 5/16" prestretched polyester.
+Look at the diagram at right to see how the control lines are installed.
 Three lines are required.
-One of the static lines is attached inside the boom at the gooseneck.
-(Remove the casting to secure this line).
-The other static line exits at the free end of the boom, through the side mounted exit block, to the mainsail clew.
-The remaining control line exists at the middle of the boom to an exit block then through a captive jam cleat to hold the tension while sailing.
+A static line is attached inside at the gooseneck.
+(Remove the goose neck cap to secure this line)The other static line exits at the free end of the boom.
+(Remove the end cap to secure this line)This line exits through the side mounted exit block, turns forward to the mainsail clew and back to an eye strap.
+The control line exists at the middle of the boom to an exit block and then through a captive jam cleat to hold the tension while sailing.
 To prevent an internal jamb, adjust the lengths of the three lines to position the internal blocks such that they never jamb against the bottom exit block or whatever else you have inside your boom.
-The correct relative position is shown in the diagram below.
+The correct relative position is shown in the diagram.
 In the above left photo I've pulled the sail cover back to reveal the bottom exit block and jam cleat.
-Note that the style of jam cleat I used holds the line captivate, make cleating easier in a rough seaway.
-The line exists the boom about half way so it is within reach when the boom is 450 out.
+Note that the style of jam cleat on Panache holds the line captive, make cleating easier in a rough seaway.
+The line exists at about mid boom so it is within reach of the companionway when the boom is ~450 out.

 NOTE - Unfortunately I can only guess at what the factory version of the outhaul line looks like.
 Panache did have a block and tackle between the clew and the end of the boom but it was not factory hardware.
 The previous owners of Panache changed this long before I bought her.
 This is a similar system to what Panache had.